4 Differences Between Managers and Leaders

 Every successful organization needs both managers and leaders, but understanding how the roles differ isn’t as easy as it looks.
 To find out more, we talked to two experts from Ƶ in Austin, Texas.

-Tom Sechrest is the director of the Master of Science in Leadership and Change program and David Altounian is the director of the MBA program.
+Tom Sechrest is a professor of Human Development and Leadership and David Altounian is the director of the MBA program.
 Together, they shared their ideas about what makes a manager and what makes a leader.

 1. Managers do things right.
 Leaders do the right things.